Paralyzed U.S. Veterans May be Eligible for Their Own ReWalk Exoskeleton

-We invite you to reach us to discuss how the devices function, conduct an initial screening, and partner with you to seek an evaluation at your VA hospital.
+We invite you to reach us to discuss how the device functions, complete an initial screening, and partner with us to seek an evaluation at your VA hospital.
 Also, we encourage clinicians, caretakers, and friends and family of Veterans with spinal cord injury for further information.

 Reach us here:

 |We also invite you to download our Steps for Veterans to Seek a ReWalk Guide here:|